Future potential therapies for People with MS

 GEMINI 1 and GEMINI 2

-GEMINI 1 and GEMINI 2 collectively enrolled more than 1,800 people with relapsing forms of MS, including relapsing-remitting MS and active SPMS and randomly assigned them to receive tolebrutinib or teriflunomide daily for up to three years.4 Both studies did not meet the primary endpoint of statistically significant improvement in annualised relapse rates (ARR) compared to teriflunomide.
+GEMINI 1 and GEMINI 2 collectively enrolled more than 1,800 people with relapsing forms of MS, including PRMS and active SPMS and randomly assigned them to receive tolebrutinib or teriflunomide daily for up to three years.4 Both studies did not meet the primary endpoint of statistically significant improvement in annualised relapse rates (ARR) compared to teriflunomide.
 However, in the key secondary endpoint, tolebrutinib delayed the time to onset of 6-month CDW by 29% compared to teriflunomide (9.9% vs 13.2%, HR 0.71; 95% CI: 0.53-0.95; nominal p=0.023).

 In both studies, tolebrutinib was generally well tolerated, although a small percentage of patients in both trials experienced significant increases in liver enzymes, and a single patient in HERCULES required a liver transplant and later died from complications of that transplant.
 These elevations in liver enzymes all occurred in the first three months of dosing.